 I never considered myself in-active or “less active”, because to me, that meant that you had left the church.
 That meant that you had denounced your faith in some way, which I never felt like I did.
 However, I did step “away” from the church for a few years.
-I had just gotten divorced and I’ll admit that I was really struggling with a lot of what it meant to be a member of the LDS church.
+I had just gotten divorced and I’ll admit that I was really struggling with a lot of what it meant to be a member of the Church of Jesus Christ of Latter Day Saints.
 How could this happen to me?
 I was married in the temple.
 Things seemed to be going so well.
 Was it a lack of faith?
 Was it a lack of desire?
 Was it complacency?
 Was it loneliness?
 What was it exactly, that made me want to distance myself from all that I had known?
 I was born and raised in the church.
 I did what all my friends did, and most members that I knew.
 Grew up, married a returned missionary, got married in the temple, had a family, and then lived happily ever after, right?!
 So what had happened to my happily ever after?

 The thing is, leaving the church, or stepping “away” from the church, your faith, your testimony, all that you have ever known to be true, doesn’t happen overnight!
 It is a slow process that happens seemingly, without you even noticing until one day you’ve done it.
 You are “away” from the church.
 You don’t attend, or study or maybe even pray anymore (although I think prayer tends to be something you continue even when you are away.
 Or at least you try).
 You don’t practice your religion anymore.
 And members of the church who know you and hear about it, think “it’s really sad”.
 You are essentially known as a “less active” or an inactive member.
 I remember referring to myself as, ” no longer practicing”.
 But really what you’re saying is a veiled way to say “I no longer have a testimony of the truthfulness of the gospel, therefore I have stepped “away” for a while to figure things out.”
 I had somehow lost my way… “Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.”
 (Matt.
 7:13–14)